-Ruthie Zeidman is a BBG from Evergreen Region, and her passions include inclusivity, Judaism, writing, volunteering, listening to music, and laughing (and BBYO of course).
+Ruthie Zeidman is a BBG from Portland, OR, and her passions include inclusivity, Judaism, writing, volunteering, listening to music, watching too many movies, and laughing (and BBYO of course).

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.

 Esteban Cichello Hubner’s journey from living in extreme poverty to being a professor at the University of Oxford.